nathangeffen/faststi/docs/example.rst

 - The fourth group is 100,000 agents with k-nearest neighbour matching with k=100.

-The results are written to a file called `results.csv <_static/results.csv>`_.
+The results are written to a file called results.csv.
+The file is large so we've `compressed <_static/results.tgz>`_ it.
 On a mid-range laptop with an i5 with four cores and 12GB of RAM it took just over 16 minutes to run the 120 simulations.

 We then ran results.csv through this R script, which you can find in scripts/processResultsFile.R.